 Unity 5.6 introduced a bunch of great new features including a new video player.
 If you tried playing video in Unity 5.5, you know it’s a bit of a pain and generally requires an expensive plugin.
 I tried doing some Unity 360 Video projects in the past and ran into nothing but pain.
 I’m happy to say though that the latest version makes it much easier to render 360 video in Unity.
+The contents in this guide was written with the GearVR and Google Daydream in mind, but should be applicable to any setup.

 How to get started